 Right now, there’s a lot of experimenting with artificial intelligence in human resources management.
 That’s a nice way of saying that we’re not still 100% certain where we’ll land with it all.

 The same thing happened with sales and marketing when they were implementing their digitally forward strategies and AI-driven solutions.
 A couple of minor setbacks.
-Some hiccups.
-But things eventually settled and, today, sales and marketing are infinitely better thanks to technology.
+But things eventually settled and today, sales and marketing are infinitely better thanks to technology.

-- AI in human capital management (HCM) — imagine an HCM solution that can figure out when to promote someone?
-Or how to create an onboarding roadmap for a specific role, schedule training sessions, initial meetings, or find the best onboarding buddy?
+- AI in human capital management (HCM).
+Imagine an HCM solution that can figure out when to promote someone.
+Or how to create an onboarding roadmap for a specific role, schedule training sessions, and initial meetings, or find the best onboarding buddy?

 You don’t need to imagine too hard because we’re already there.
 Solutions such as Oracle HCM Cloud, Workday HCM, or SAP SuccessFactors already use AI to guide HR managers in making these decisions.
 And these solutions will only get better the more they’re used and trained.

-Changing well-entrenched and decades-old HR systems and processes don’t happen overnight.
+Changing well-entrenched and decades-old HR systems and processes doesn’t happen overnight.
 There are simply too many balls to juggle for this transformation to occur just because you’ve decided it’s time for it.

 But, with a plan, you can make it happen.
 Ready to move to Part 3?
 Find it here.